Oh why, helloooo there!

 PLEASE SAY YES!!!!!
 Hahaha.
 Ehem.

-Also feel free to check out my posts on how to make people comfortable in front of the camera, how to get emotion and some tips on what NOT to do!
+Also feel free to check out my posts on how to make people comfortable in front of the camera, how to get emotion in your photos and some tips on what NOT to do!

 Got any specific questions?
 Please feel free to ask them in the comments below!